AllanOricil/nrg-cli/README.md

 }
 ```

-The `exampleSetting` attribute shown above will be accessible in the editor, and server, as `RED.settings.myNodeexampleSetting`.
-Node-RED automatically appends the Node's type in camelCase before the name of the setting.
+The `exampleSetting` attribute shown above will be accessible in the editor, and server, as `RED.settings.myNodeExampleSetting`, where `my-node` is the Node's type.
 Read more about it in this Node-RED [doc](https://nodered.org/docs/creating-nodes/node-js#custom-node-settings).

 #### `static credentials`